Cooks with Soul

 We’re super excited to share this Fried Crab Rice recipe from Gullah culture!

-The Gullah people, who live along the Sea Islands and Lowcountry of South Carolina (and also in Georgia, North Carolina, and Florida), have added so much to our food with their mix of African, European, and Native American influences.
+The Gullah people, who live along the Sea Islands and Lowcountry of South Carolina (and also in Georgia, North Carolina, and Florida), have added so much to Southern food with their mix of African, European, and Native American influences.

+This recipe is our version of a classic Gullah dish: Sallie Ann Robinson's Ol' 'Fuskie Fried Crab Rice.
 If you don’t know her, Sallie Ann Robinson is a Gullah chef and author who has worked hard to keep and share the food traditions of her community.

 What you'll love about this recipe